TrueVotes/TrueVote/truevote-engine/README.md

 - ensuring that random user cannot simply add an entry to the ledger that will emulate our data format & be counted as a vote
 - verifying keys of poll operators when placing votes
 - encrypting vote data
+- ensure vote has been accepted on tangle